 Obstacles come in many forms, both at work and at home.

-Examples include the economy, natural disasters, physical limitations and the actions of the people around you.
+Examples include the economy, natural disasters, physical limitations, and the actions of the surrounding people.

 What is in your control is your own behavior and how you react and deal with the external obstacles that are thrown at you.

-Common examples of habitual obstacles include feeling constantly stressed out, getting angry too easily or being prone to procrastination.
+Common examples of habitual obstacles include feeling constantly stressed out, getting angry too easily, or being prone to procrastination.

-1. Understand the obstacle
+#1.
+Understand the obstacle

 Let’s say you are trying to complete a project and an obstacle arises that must be dealt with before you can go on to the next step.
 Your typical thought process probably goes something like this: